diindolylmethane DIM supplement benefits

 The Potential Of DIM For Thyroid Proliferative Disease

-A pilot study showed that DIM is an effective estradiol modulator (estradiol is a form of estrogen).
+A pilot study11 showed that DIM is an effective estradiol modulator (estradiol is a form of estrogen).
 In the study, a small sample of patients with thyroid proliferative disease (which includes cancer, goiter and adenoma) were given 300 mg of DIM daily for two weeks.
 It’s important to note that a higher dose of DIM was used because this was a study on patients with thyroid proliferative disease.

 In the pilot study I mentioned first, urine analysis showed that DIM regulated estrogen metabolism in patients.
 After two weeks of taking DIM, patients with thyroid proliferative disease had more good estrogen metabolites, which results in more balanced hormones.
 After two weeks of supplementation, the ratio of 2OHE1 (the more beneficial estrogen metabolite) to 16OHE1 (a metabolite associated with the growth of tissue) increased, which is a shift in the right direction.